 - Photograph the Amistad Memorial, a highlight of the Connecticut Freedom Trail

-- Come in June for the 2-week International Festival of Arts & Ideas: a stimulating mix of music, dance, theater and more.
+- Come in June for the two-week International Festival of Arts & Ideas: a stimulating mix of music, dance, theater and more.
 Most events are free.

 Looking over Casco Bay and its islands, Portland is one of New England’s most popular city break destinations.
 Its waterfront hums with restaurants, art galleries, one-of-a-kind shops and bars with live music.
 Tour the Wadsworth-Longfellow House, home of poet Henry Wadsworth Longfellow; in the Portland Museum of Art, find artists inspired by Maine, such as Winslow Homer and Andrew Wyeth.
 And, Portland is one of the top New England cities for its restaurant and craft beer scene.
 Dine on contemporary dishes featuring fresh seafood.
-Tour the Shipyard Brewing Company’s microbrewery.
+Tour one of the city's many microbreweries or take a brew tour on the Maine Brew Bus.

 - Meet artists on the monthly First Friday Art Walk; galleries and studios stay open late